Heritage Sheep

 KARAKUL – AMERICAN SHEEP

-They have a long, narrow head, with a slight indentation between their eyes.
-They often are Roman nosed.
+Karakul sheep have long, narrow heads, with a slight indentation between their eyes.
+They often are Roman-nosed.
 They have strong, long-lasting teeth.
-Their long ears point down, and may have a long U-shape, small V-shape, or be absent entirely.
+Their long ears point down and may have a long U-shape, small V-shape, or be absent entirely.
 Their long neck is carried semi-erect on their long, narrow body.
 Karakuls are medium in size.
 Their legs are medium to long.
 Ewes are usually polled but horn buds are common and small horns do occur; rams are polled or horned.
 Some have wattles.
 Karakul rams weigh between 175-225 lbs. and ewes between 100-150 lbs.

 Breeding out-of-season has always been a Karakul trait, and several bloodlines in the US produce twins regularly.
-Lambing in the fall happens regularly, even in traditional landrace flocks, so ewes are able to produce 3 lambs in two years.
-Ewes are attentive and protective mothers that milk very well.
+Lambing in the fall happens regularly, even in range-managed flocks, so ewes are able to produce 3 lamb crops in two years.
+Ewes are attentive and protective mothers who milk very well.
 They have a high lamb survival rate.
-They are generally calm and can be trained to come when they are called and recognize their own name.

 The population in North America has been genetically divergent from Central Asian stocks since the time of importation, so this now warrants classification of the American Karakul as a separate breed.